 While many nations struggle with the current economic crisis and some, like for example Iceland are on the verge of going bankrupt, China has once again underlined its new position as economic superpower.
 The number of billionaires in the country rose this year from 101 to a staggering 130.
 Only the United States have more billionaires.

-Build Your Dream, the successful electronic car manufacturer that is partially funded by super investor Warren Buffet.
+Surprisingly, the list is leaded by two entrepreneurs in green technology.
+On top of the billionaires list is the owner of Build Your Dream, the successful electronic car manufacturer that is partially funded by super investor Warren Buffet.
 Wang Chuanfu has now over 5.1 billion U.S. dollars on his bank account.
 Number two is Zhang Yin, founder of the paper recycling company Nine Dragons.

 The major catalyst for the enormous wealth growth is the domestic car industry.
 Despite the global financial meltdown, domestic demand in China is still rapidly rising.
 This has resulted in astonishing new financial figures.
 In the Capital of Beijing, there are now over 143.000 millionaires.
 That’s a medium sized city full of financial fortune.
 Peking beats the economic engine of China, Shanghai, which counts over 116.000 millionaires.